nikspyratos/toybox/README.md

   - If you have multiple queues, you can modify the [Queue](https://spatie.be/docs/laravel-health/v1/available-checks/queue) healthcheck accordingly.
   - If you want to monitor _specific_ scheduled jobs, consider installing [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor).
 - **Laravel Activity log**: Consult the [documentation](https://spatie.be/docs/laravel-activitylog/v4/introduction) to begin logging user activity for analytics.
-- **Replaces assets**: You will also want to take some time to remove the Toybox logo, links to the repository and replace any such mentions and authors with your own.
+- **Replaces assets**: You will also want to take some time to remove the Toybox logo, links to the repository and replace any such mentions and authors (e.g. in the footer) with your own.
 - **Landing page**:
   - Make sure to change the copy on the provided pages.
   - Assuming these pages are static, make sure they are heavily cached.